AhmedElsherbini/Code_for_accVSmac_paper/README.md

 What about AMR profiling?

-We can use the nice tool [amfinder] (https://github.com/ncbi/amr)
+We can use the nice tool [AMRFinderPlus](https://github.com/ncbi/amr)

 ```Bash
 for d in *.fna ; do f=$(echo $d | sed -E "s/\.fna*//") ; amrfinder -n $f.fna >> result.txt ; done
 ```

+What about the genome's alignment?

+Well, well, we can use the nice tool [pyGenomeViz](https://moshi4.github.io/pyGenomeViz/), just use the genbank files from long reads and play around with the nice GUI interface <code>pgv-gui</code>

 **Secondary metabolites analysis**

 This analysis was done using the web tool of [AntiSMASH](https://antismash.secondarymetabolites.org/#!/start).

-To visualize the systnehy of the BGC veruse the reference database, I downlord the reference (which has similarity on to the core synthetic genes ) the anstiamahs from [MIbBig](https://mibig.secondarymetabolites.org/) database then we can use [Clinker](https://github.com/gamcil/clinker) to align the reference BGC.
-Then we can use [Clinker_naming] (https://github.com/AhmedElsherbini/Clinker_naming) to annotate the genes as we like which also we can use for the core genome analysis
+To visualize the similarity of the BGC veruse the reference database, I downloaded the reference (which has similarity on to the core synthetic genes ) the AntiSMASH from [MIbBig](https://mibig.secondarymetabolites.org/) database, then we can use [Clinker](https://github.com/gamcil/clinker) to align the reference BGC.
+Then we can use [Clinker_naming](https://github.com/AhmedElsherbini/Clinker_naming) to annotate the genes as we like, which we can also use for the core genome analysis